 What are the firm’s credentials in federal practice?

-Elizabeth Franklin-Best is admitted to the U.S. Supreme Court and all twelve U.S. Courts of Appeals, admitted in seven U.S. District Courts, and is licensed at the state level in South Carolina and New York.
-She was recognized by Best Lawyers in America in 2026 for Appellate Practice and is the author of the book Reversing Your Criminal Conviction.
+Elizabeth Franklin-Best is admitted to the U.S. Supreme Court, twelve of the thirteen U.S. Courts of Appeals, and seven U.S. District Courts.
+She is a member of the South Carolina Bar and the New York State Bar.
+She was recognized by Best Lawyers in America in 2026 for Appellate Practice, holds a Chambers USA 2026 ranking for Litigation: White-Collar Crime and Government Investigations, and wrote the book Reversing Your Criminal Conviction.

 Does the firm handle cases nationwide?